Topics Map > CATL > Canvas

 - At the top right click the Edit button.

 - Edit the syllabus description using the Rich Content Editor.
-You can copy and paste your syllabus description from a Word Document to save time.
+You can copy and paste your syllabus description from a Word Document to save time or upload the document file and add to description area.

 - Click Update Syllabus to save your work.